Safety Related Services at Stanford

 Title IX prohibits discrimination on the basis of sex (gender) in educational programs and activities receiving federal financial assistance.
 Stanford University is committed to providing an environment free from discrimination on the basis of sex (gender).
 The University provides many resources to students, faculty, staff and members of the Stanford community to address concerns related to discrimination on the basis of sex (gender) and sexual harassment, including acts of sexual violence, all of which are forms of sex (gender) discrimination prohibited by Title IX.

-For more information about Stanford's Title IX policy, please refer to Title IX FAQ's
+For more information about Stanford's Title IX Administrative Policy and Procedures, click here; also, please refer to the Title IX FAQ's

 5-SURE, Students United for Risk Elimination